Which AI Model Should You Use

 Some might see Deepseek's origin as a risk since the company is based in China.
 Voxjar does not interact with that company in any way.
 We use the OpenSource models hosted in the USA.

-• o3 mini is OpenAI's most recent Reasoning model.
+o3 mini is a reasoning model.
 Reasoning models use extra layers of thinking to deliver superior responses. o3 mini is faster and much cheaper than the o1 series while performing on par with the larger o1 model.
-It is one of the smartest models in the Voxjar library and offers a fantastic value for that intelligence.

 You also benefit from any updates that OpenAi makes to these models automatically.